 Pearl taught that other examples of the “blind leading the blind” include so-called crystal-ball gazers, psychics, aura readers, trance mediums, and so on – most of whom usually charge a hefty sum for their “truths” which are mixed unknowingly with attractive, but “pseudo-spiritual” insights and information.
 Consequently, even though most of these people have good intentions, they are not dependable sources of guidance.
 These enthusiastic, but duped individuals have their parallel in the Bible.
 They are similar to the magicians, astrologers, enchanters, diviners, and other false prophets so common in Biblical texts.6 It helps to remember that it has taken humble women and men of great courage and wise spiritual discernment, deeply rooted in GOD, to be the true messengers of our Divine Mother-Father throughout the Ages.

-As has been shared, Pearl cautioned us to be wary of the numerous books and workshops which teach us “how to become a channel” or which supposedly offer quick ways to get in touch with our own angel or “spirit guide.”
+As has been shared, Pearl cautioned us to be wary of the numerous books and workshops which teach us “how to become a channel” or which supposedly offer quick ways to get in touch with our own “spirit guide.”
 This is because following the so-called “advice” in most of these books is in reality a rapid way to get into deep trouble.
 The resulting “inner” experiences may seem benevolent in the beginning, but sooner or later the confusing or terrifying aspects will arise.
 And even though, over time, we will eventually discover that these various activities have actually been rapidly dissipating our “life-force,” its better not to get involved with them in the first place.
 These particular kinds of “seeking manifestation” are also a good way to open ourselves to a “suicide entity,” or something worse, that would love to get us to misqualify our divine life-force so that it can absorb it and become more powerful.

 This does not mean that we should not visualize, or “talk,” to the Angels; our Higher Self - our I AM Presence; Sai Baba; or our Ascended Friends.
 It simply means that we should not try to actually “see” or “hear” them as we are doing it.
 If we do the latter, we are “seeking manifestation,” and are likely to get into trouble.
 On the other hand, if we simply “talk from our hearts” to Our Divine Parent, or the Great Ones, one day we will realize that these seemingly “one-sided,” heart-felt conversations with them, are actually a marvelous two-way form of communication.
 This is because Sai Baba and our Arisen Sisters and Brothers respond to our prayers and “conversations” by pouring to us their invisible, uplifting, divine radiation, which is of such a high vibratory rate that it often goes unnoticed.
 And the net result is that we are filled with peaceful energy which in its own way gradually inspires us to take the best course of action – all without us even realizing that we are even being helped.
 Naturally, this is a far superior form of communication than listening to the voices, and observing the images, one typically hears and sees after “seeking manifestations.”